MathOnco/NeoPredPipe/README.md

 ## Output Format
 1. The primary output file of neoantigens has the following format, separated by tabulators (columns 12-26 are taken from [here](http://www.cbs.dtu.dk/services/NetMHCpan/output.php)):
    - **Sample**: vcf filename/patient identifier
-   - **R1**: Region 1 of a multiregion sample, binary for presence (1) or absence (0), regions above the number of regions in the sample (for varying number of biopsies) are denote -1.
+   - **R1**: Region 1 of a multiregion sample, binary for presence (1) or absence (0), regions above the number of regions in the sample (for varying number of biopsies) are indicated by -1.
 Can be *n* numbers of regions. _Only present in multiregion samples_.
-   - **R2**: Region 2 of a multiregion sample, binary for presence (1) or absence (0), regions above the number of regions in the sample (for varying number of biopsies) are denote -1.
+   - **R2**: Region 2 of a multiregion sample, binary for presence (1) or absence (0), regions above the number of regions in the sample (for varying number of biopsies) are indicated by -1.
 Can be *n* numbers of regions. _Only present in multiregion samples_.
-   - **R3**: Region 3 of a multiregion sample, binary for presence (1) or absence (0), regions above the number of regions in the sample (for varying number of biopsies) are denote -1.
+   - **R3**: Region 3 of a multiregion sample, binary for presence (1) or absence (0), regions above the number of regions in the sample (for varying number of biopsies) are indicated by -1.
 Can be *n* numbers of regions. _Only present in multiregion samples_.
    - **Line**: Line number from the *.avready file (same as the vcf) to identify mutation yielding corresponding neoantigen.
    - **chr**: Chromosome of mutation
    - **allelepos**: Position of the mutation